Skip to Content

 Embark on a Food Tour

-There are numerous food tours in Las Vegas that visit anywhere from 3-5 restaurants over a 2-3 hour span.
+Numerous food tours in Las Vegas visit 3-5 restaurants over a 2-3-hour span.
 At each restaurant, you can expect to sample a number of different dishes.

-Known for exposing guests to a variety of high-quality and unique cuisine, an excursion like this could make for the perfect date night activity.
+Known for exposing guests to a variety of high-quality, unique cuisines, an excursion like this could make for the perfect date night activity.

 Tours are available on the Strip, on Fremont Street, and even in the Arts District. and usually cost between $80 – $200 per person.